 The ASCs do not have specific management parameters, monitored parameters, notifiable events and real-time control parameters.
 An ASC must be specialized to a concrete Service Component for a given technology before an appropriate set of parameters and notifiable events can be defined.

-Service Components
+Functional Resource Sets

-The ASC model is similar to the ISO Open System Interconnection (OSI) seven-layered reference model (reference needed): by itself it is abstract and incapable of being implemented, but it provides a framework into which implementable specializations of those ASCs can be inserted.
+The Functional Resource Stratified model is similar to the ISO Open System Interconnection (OSI) seven-layered reference model (reference needed): by itself it is abstract and incapable of being implemented, but it provides a framework into which implementable specializations of those ASCs can be inserted.
 When every ASC has a corresponding SC, the resulting configuration is implementable (subject to compatibility constraints – if any – among the specific specializations).

 A set of FR Types is defined for each SC.
 The SC also defines the relationships among the component FR Types, and which of those FR Types implement the extension point interfaces of the ASC.